Carly07/the_gin_shed/README.md

 * Login as a superuser and navigate to the edit blog post page.
 Confirm that the blog post form and background image display as expected, with the fields pre-populated with the specified blog post.
 * Hover over the form and confirm that the opacity changes as expected.
 * Select new image, save and confirm image has been updated.
-* Click to remove the image, save and confirm the image has been removed and the 'no image' pic is displayed instead.
+* Click to remove the image, save and confirm the image has been removed and the 'no image' picture is displayed instead.
 * Remove data from a required field, attempt to save it and confirm validation errors.
-* Edit and complete form correctly.
+* Edit and complete the form correctly.
 Confirm success message displayed and user redirected to the updated blog post page.
 Check post details are listed correctly.

 ### User Stories Testing
 #### Registration and User Accounts